gruns/blagoblag/content/drafts/why-crypto.rst

 expressed interest in the idea of a new cryptography library for Python, so we got started on it.

+It's worth noting that at the same time this was happening, Edward Snowden's disclosures about the NSA's activities were also coming out.
+While this never directly motivated me to work on cryptography, I also don't think it's a coincidence.

 Since then I've been in something of a frenzy, reading and learning everything I can about cryptography.
 And while originally my motivation was "a thing that works on PyPy", I've now grown considerably more bold: